Video shows Irvo Otieno pinned to floor before his death

 Last week, Otieno’s family spoke at a news conference after seeing the footage, which they called heartbreaking and disturbing.
 They have equated his treatment to torture and called on the U.S. Department of Justice to intervene in the case.

+“My son was treated like a dog, worse than a dog,” said his mother, Caroline Ouko.

 The family is being represented by Ben Crump, a prominent civil rights attorney who also represented the family of George Floyd.
-Crump has said Otieno’s treatment has close parallels with Floyd’s killing in police custody in Minneapolis in 2020.
+Crump has said Otieno’s treatment has close parallels with Floyd’s killing in police custody in Minneapolis in 2020, and NAACP President and CEO Derrick Johnson made a similar comparison in a statement Tuesday.

+“Police are simply not a substitute for compassionate and informed mental health professionals.
+Rather than neglecting and criminalizing the Black community, we need action to make sure no one experiences or witnesses this kind of violence at the hands of law enforcement ever again,” Johnson said.

 Crump and the family, who previously indicated support for the video being made public, planned to hold a news conference later Tuesday.